Explanatory machine learning for sequential human teaching: Experiments

 \subsection{Method and design}

 The experiment\footnote{The experiment interface is available on https://github.com/LAi1997/sequential-teaching.
 The interface was created using PsychoPy \cite{psychopy}, an open-source package for implementing free interfaces with stimulus presentation and control in Python and JavaScript. } was implemented based on a four-group factorial $2 \times 2$ design to account for all combinations (Table \ref{table:experiment_groups}) of the two independent experimental variables, the curriculum order (\textbf{CO}) and the presentation of explanations (\textbf{EX}).
-To make the experiment more engaging, we introduced the task background where each participant was asked to help two robots, Alice and Bob, perform tasks in two warehouses.
-Each robot was responsible for a distinct task and provided information about the associated task to the participant.
-The robot Alice was designed to teach merging while the other one Bob taught participants how to sort.
-To evoke an understanding of the connection between merging and sorting, at the beginning of the experiment, participants were explicitly reminded with a note of the link between task materials taught by two robots and were encouraged to pay attention to the connection.
-Task-related information was given by the robot and presented via the interface throughout the experiment.
+Figure \ref{fig:experiment_design} shows two curriculum orders.
+In the curriculum shown by Figure \ref{fig:experiment_design}a, participants received training material on merging first.
+In the reverse curriculum demonstrated by Figure \ref{fig:experiment_design}b, subjects were trained on sorting first.